evelyn-torres/hotel-las-torres/README.md

 - comment page: after booking a room, put in the reservation id to leave a review
 - admin page: log in with proper credentials to create, delete, update, and delete rooms.
 You can also can mark rooms temporarily available and unavailable

+Hosted on GoDaddy

+Deployed on Vercel

+Database stored on MongoAtlas